 When does school start?

 Students should be in class working by 8:10 a.m.
-If your student arrives before 8 a.m., he/she will head down to the gym to read quietly.
+If your student arrives before 8 a.m., he/she will wait for the class to start and will read quietly.
 Students start entering class and getting to work at 8 a.m.
 The tardy bell rings at 8:11 a.m.

 When does school end?

 Kindergarten gets dismissed first.
-Bus riders and daycare students head to the cafeteria at 3:15 and car riders and walkers go to the porch at 3:15.
+Bus riders and daycare students wait in their classroom starting at 3:15.
 If you are picking your child up PLEASE be there no later than 3:20.